AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

        G := F - F; -- ??
     end Show_Illegal_SPARK_Code;

-This is enforced in SPARK by forbidding side-effects in functions, which include updates to both parameters and global variables.
-As a consequence, SPARK forbids functions with :ada:`out` or :ada:`in out` parameters, as well as functions updating a global variable.
-Thus function ``F`` below is illegal in SPARK, while function ``Incr`` might be legal if it does not update any global variables, and function ``Incr_And_Log`` might be illegal if it updates global variables for logging.
+The SPARK languages enforces the lack of side-effects in expressions by forbidding side-effects in functions, which include modifications to either parameters or global variables.
+As a consequence, SPARK forbids functions with :ada:`out` or :ada:`in out` parameters in addition to functions modifying a global variable.
+Function ``F`` below is illegal in SPARK. while Function ``Incr`` might be legal if it doesn't modify any global variables and function ``Incr_And_Log`` might be illegal if it modifies global variables to perform logging.

 .. code-block:: ada